cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 Once the job is up and running, we can look at the Flink UI and (hopefully) observe that our job doesn't go as fast as our data generator.

-By looking at the `numRecordsInPerSecond` metric at one of our transaction processor subtasks we can see that each parallel instance processes around 30k/sec totaling to about 240k item transactions per sec for our job.
+By looking at the `numRecordsInPerSecond` metric at one of our transaction processor we can see that the instance processes 1-2 records/sec, as the datagenerator with the default configurations produces at the rate of 10 records/sec and Flink tries to evenly distribute this workload between the 8 parallel processor instances.
+Based on the cluster's available resources though, we can easily go up to processing hundreds of thousands records per sec with the current deployment by either lowering the `sleep` value in `config/job.properties`, starting multiple data generator jobs or temporarily pausing the transaction processor and then resuming it to observe the processor instances churn through the accumulated records.

 On backpressure page we cannot see High backpressure reading at the source or downstream instances so we can say with some confidence that we are probably bottlenecked at the Kafka consumer.